thehapadev/awesome-women-web3/README.md

 # awesome-women-web3 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of our favorite devs, founders, creatives, and contributors to the web3 ecosystem.
+> A curated list of our favorite devs, founders, creatives, and contributors in the web3 ecosystem.

 ## Categories